 Kris served as Unirondack’s Program Director in 2009 and 2010 and as Program Director/Assistant Director in 2011.
 Previous to Unirondack, Kris worked as a Community Educator and Adviser for Planned Parenthood Mohawk Hudson’s Teen View peer education group.
-He has a Bachelor’s Degree in Gender and Women’s Studies and English Education from SUNY Plattsburgh.
+They has a Bachelor’s Degree in Gender and Women’s Studies and English Education from SUNY Plattsburgh.
 A dream for Kris would be to one day start a school using the values and teachings of Unirondack as its model.
-He looks forward to continuing to work to make Unirondack a special place for each and every camper.
+They looks forward to continuing to work to make Unirondack a special place for each and every camper.
 Kris attended grad school at the University of Vermont.

 Kris also serves as President of CRAG-VT a Vermont-based land conservation nonprofit that works to protect and promote rock climbing access in the Green Mountain State.